TMairi/tmairi.github.io/_posts/2021-04-08-LNKPARSER.md

 2. The script does not parse out Network Share data

 Unfortunately, none of the samples I had to hand contained Network Share data under the `CommonNetworkRelativeLink` structure.
 Therefore, no parsers for this data have been written as I would not have been able to test them properly.
-Again, this requires more sample files, preferably with valid structures containing data in this particular structure to remedy.
+Again, this requires more sample files, preferably with valid structures containing data in this particular structure to remedy[^1].

 ## Conclusion

 In conclusion, the script was deemed complete and working as intended and was then released onto my GitHub page, which you can find [here](https://github.com/TMairi/lnkparser).
 If you have any recommendations or questions about this script, or the development process outline above, you can contact me on [Twitter](https://twitter.com/AstrumMairi).

 -- Mairi

+[^1]: This is a footnote